-There is not much data available on the use of benzoyl peroxide while breast feeding.
-Because of its low rate of systemic absorption, minimal risk to the infant is likely, and the topical use of benzyl peroxide is generally regarded as being safe while breast-feeding, as long as it application is not where the infant would have direct contact during breastfeeding or other close skin-on-skin contact.
+There is not much data available on the use of benzoyl peroxide while breastfeeding.
+Because of its low rate of systemic absorption, minimal risk to the infant is likely, and the topical use of benzoyl peroxide is generally regarded as being safe while breastfeeding, as long as its application is not where the infant would have direct contact during breastfeeding or close skin-on-skin contact.

 There are no monitoring parameters identified for benzoyl peroxide, and no routine tests recommended.
 Development of contact dermatitis to benzoyl peroxide should be monitored, with discontinuation of the medication in patients that develop marked erythema and irritation with its use.
-Prior to using benzoyl peroxide, a test area should be treated to monitor for tolerability and sensitivity.
+Before using benzoyl peroxide, a test area should have a test treatment to monitor for tolerability and sensitivity.

-Topical benzoyl peroxide is not to be taken by mouth indications are strictly limited to topical use.
-In case of ingestion, patients are urged to call 911, contact the poison control center (1-800-222-1222), or report to the nearest emergency department.
+Topical benzoyl peroxide is not to be taken by mouth; indications are strictly limited to topical use.
+In case of ingestion, patients should call 911, contact the poison control center (1-800-222-1222), or report to the nearest emergency department.
 There are no known antidotes for this medication.